-Lighting types and location are specific to each project and tailor to suit the lighting needs of the owners.
+Lighting types and location are specific to each project and tailored to suit the lighting needs of the owners.
 Careful consideration is given to light intensity and power consumption.
 A typical boat includes:

-- Under counter florescent lights located in the galley - Alpenglow red/white LED/Halogen overhead in the aft cabin, forward cabin, galley and nav station. - Hella high intensity florescent lights in head and main cabin - Nicro LED courtesy lights are located on the companionway stairs, main walk way and galley kick with the switch at the companionway. - ABI Halogen reading lights are mounted where required.

-- 7.6.1 Extra lights above the standard compliment - 7.6.2 Lighting fixture upgrades - 7.6.3 Alpenglow red/white LED/Halogen overhead upgrade in the aft cabin, forward cabin, galley and nav station.
+- Under counter fluorescent lights located in the galley - Red/white overhead in the aft cabin, forward cabin, galley and nav station. - Hella high intensity fluorescent lights in head and main cabin - Nicro LED courtesy lights are located on the companionway stairs, main walkway and galley kick with the switch at the companionway. - ABI Halogen reading lights are mounted where required.
+Available Options: - 7.6.1 Extra lights above the standard compliment - 7.6.2 Lighting fixture upgrades - 7.6.3 Alpenglow red/white LED/Halogen overhead upgrade in the aft cabin, forward cabin, galley and nav station.